 The research will combine a detailed patient study with testing of treatment formulas on skin cells taken from patients with mitochondrial depletion syndrome RRM2B, which scientists hope will be a precursor to clinical trials.

-“We are delighted that The Lily Foundation and AMDF have committed to funding this important research project, which we believe will pave the way for effective nucleoside therapy for patients with mitochondrial DNA depletion.
+Professor Robert McFarland, a principal investigator from the Wellcome Centre for Mitochondrial Research at Newcastle University, and a member of The Lily Foundation's Medical Board, said: “We are delighted that The Lily Foundation and AMDF have committed to funding this important research project, which we believe will pave the way for effective nucleoside therapy for patients with mitochondrial DNA depletion.
 We hope that by testing this treatment in cells grown in the laboratory we can optimise the type and combination of nucleosides to use in animal models, and subsequently in human trials.”

 Founder and CEO of The Lily Foundation Liz Curtis, who founded the charity in 2007 following the death of her eight-month-old daughter Lily from mitochondrial disease, said:

 "There are currently very few effective treatments available to families affected by mitochondrial disorders, so we are immensely proud and excited to be funding this research with AMDF.
 Continued investment in high quality mitochondrial research is crucial if we are to provide the medical help that patients desperately need.
-Nucleoside research is a prime example of the important projects we fund, which add to the field of knowledge about this complex disease and give hope to the hundreds of families we support who are fighting mitochondrial disease every day."
+Nucleoside research is a prime example of the important projects we fund, which add to the field of knowledge about this complex condition and give hope to the hundreds of families we support who are fighting mitochondrial disease every day."

-“This project holds real promise of a potential treatment, which could improve the lives of those living with this devastating disease.
-AMDF is delighted to partner with The Lily Foundation, an organisation that we have observed over the last decade and has always impressed me with the impact they have on people with mito.
+Sean Murray, CEO of AMDF, said the organisation was committed to supporting projects which will have maximum impact for the mitochondrial disease community.
+He said: “This project holds real promise of a potential treatment which could improve the lives of those living with this devastating disease.
+AMDF is delighted to partner with The Lily Foundation, an organisation that we have observed over the last decade and has always impressed me with the impact they have on people with mitochondrial disease.
 I have great admiration of their team and the work they do."

 About nucleoside therapy